mirna-ashour/ease-journal/documents/ProgressAndGoals.md

 - Consider adding more features such as user roles and permissions, journal entry categorization, and advanced search functionality.
 - Continuous monitoring and updating of the system to address any emerging issues or user feedback.
 - Link data modules together through unique attributes.
-- Ensure that data modules are created and updated appropiately
+- Ensure that data modules are created and updated appropriately
-- Add more checks before creating or updating data modules to ensure that are in format we intend
+- Add more checks before creating or updating data modules to ensure that they are in the intended format
 - Work on the front-end of the project
 - Try using openAI to suggest prompts/topics the user may want to journal about